Yoweri Museveni: Early life and education

-Museveni was estimated to be born on 15 September 1944 to parents Mzee Amos Kaguta (1916–2013), a cattle keeper, and Esteri Kokundeka Nganzi (1918–2001), in Rukungiri.
+Museveni is estimated to have been born on 15 September 1944 to parents Mzee Amos Kaguta (1916–2013), a cattle keeper, and Esteri Kokundeka Nganzi (1918–2001), in Ntungamo.
 He is an ethnic Hima of the kingdom of Mpororo (now part of Ankole).

-According to Julius Nyerere, Museveni's father, Amos Kaguta, was a soldier in the King's African Rifles during the Second World War.
-He was in the 7th battalion.
-So when Yoweri was born, relatives used to say, "His father was a mu-seven" (meaning “in the seventh”).
+According to Julius Nyerere, Museveni's father, Amos Kaguta, was a soldier in the King's African Rifles' 7th battalion during World War II.
+When Yoweri was born, relatives used to say, "His father was a mu-seven" (meaning "in the seventh").
 This is how he obtained the name Museveni.

-His family later migrated to Ntungamo, then within the British Protectorate of Uganda.
+His family migrated to Ntungamo in 1960s then within the British Protectorate of Uganda.
 Museveni attended Kyamate Elementary School, Mbarara High School, and Ntare School for his primary and secondary education.
-He also attended the University of Dar es Salaam in Tanzania for his tertiary education.
-He studied economics and political science.
-The university at the time was a hotbed of radical pan-African and Marxist political thought.
+He attended the University of Dar es Salaam in Tanzania for his tertiary education, where he studied economics and political science.
+The university at the time was a hot bed of radical pan-African and Marxist political thought.
 While at university, he formed the University Students' African Revolutionary Front student activist group and led a student delegation to FRELIMO-held territory in Portuguese Mozambique where they received military training.
 Studying under the leftist Walter Rodney, among others, Museveni wrote a university thesis on the applicability of Frantz Fanon's ideas on revolutionary violence to post-colonial Africa.